random1785/less-rabid-rABIes-datapack/README.md

 Players also have a maximum time limit of 10000 ticks, or 8 minutes and 20 seconds, to complete the objective. <br>
 The datapack lasts 10 rounds.
 A semi-complicated scoring system and method of determining the objective is also at play. <br>
 The list of objectives has been handpicked to not require insane levels of RNG (although, some is inevitably present).
 Therefore, Chunkbase is banned for this one.
-A spreadsheet further explaining everything is avaliable \<link to come\>.
+A spreadsheet further explaining everything is avaliable \<link to come\>.<br>
+Players can redisplay the objective with `/trigger reminder` and can forefit the round with `/trigger zzzforefit`.

 ## More technical stuff for myself